abuibaid/Manipulator-Mujoco-Env/README.md

 # Manipulator-MuJoCo-Env

-This repository provides a MuJoCo-based simulation environment for robotic manipulators, developed using the `MjSpec` interface.
+This repository provides a MuJoCo-based simulation environment for robotic manipulators, developed using the `MjSpec` model construction and eliminate `dm_control` dependency.
 It is inspired by the original [Manipulator-MuJoCo](https://github.com/ian-chuang/Manipulator-Mujoco) project, but avoids the use of `dm_control`, offering a lighter and more flexible setup.

 ## Overview